grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

 # Configure the OpenTelemetry Collector to write metrics into Mimir

 {{% admonition type="note" %}}
-To send OTel data to Grafana Cloud, refer to [Send data using OpenTelemetry Protocol (OTLP)](https://grafana.com/docs/grafana-cloud/send-data/otlp/send-data-otlp/).
+To send OpenTelemetry data to Grafana Cloud, refer to [Send data using OpenTelemetry Protocol (OTLP)](https://grafana.com/docs/grafana-cloud/send-data/otlp/send-data-otlp/).
 {{% /admonition %}}

-When using the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), you can write metrics into Mimir using two options: `otlphttp` (preferred) and `prometheusremotewrite`.
+When using the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), you can use the OpenTelemetry protocol (OTLP) or the Prometheus remote write protocol to write metrics into Mimir.
+It's recommended that you use the OpenTelemetry protocol.

+## Use the OpenTelemetry protocol

-Use each protocol's respective exporter and native Mimir endpoint.
+Mimir supports native OTLP over HTTP.
+To configure the collector to use the OTLP interface, use the [`otlphttp`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) exporter and native Mimir endpoint.
 For example:

-- OTel data: `otlphttp`
-- Prometheus data: `prometheusremotewrite`

-## OTLP

-Mimir supports native OTLP over HTTP.
-When possible, use this protocol to send OTLP data.
-To configure the collector to use the OTLP interface, use the [`otlphttp`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) exporter:

 ```yaml
 exporters: